Skulduggery Pleasant

 Skulduggery Pleasant is a series of dark fantasy novels written by Irish author Derek Landy.
+Tom Percival is the series' illustrator.
 The books revolve around the adventures of fledgling detective Valkyrie Cain and her mentor Skulduggery Pleasant, along with other friends and allies.
 The central story concerns Valkyrie's struggle to stop evil forces threatening the world and her internal struggle to resist the darkness within.

+The novels are broken up into three phases with multiple prequels and short tales.
 Since the release of the first novel in 2007, Skulduggery Pleasant, the series has been praised by both readers and critics.

+History

+The first novel was published in April 2007.
 The following novels were released each year afterward, with the exception of the fourth and fifth novels, Dark Days and Mortal Coil, which were both released in 2010.
 Landy was initially contracted to write three books, with any further books depending on how well the first trilogy sold.
 The success of the first novels ensured that the deal was extended first to six books and in 2011, HarperCollins signed the deal for the third and final trilogy.
+The final book in the first series was published in August 2014.
+The new books in the second series began to be published annually in June 2017.

-In July 2016, Derek Landy announced via a video blog that, although the Skulduggery Pleasant series was complete, the series as a whole was still set to continue with a sequel series.
+In July 2016, Derek Landy announced via a video blog that, although the first Skulduggery Pleasant series was complete, the series as a whole was still set to continue with a sequel series.
 The first book of this sequel was released in June 2017, titled Resurrection.
 While nine books were planned, the series was cut down to six books by HarperCollins after the publication of Seasons of War.
 The final book, Until the End, was released in April 2022.
-In October 2022, Landy announced via YouTube livestream that a "one-off prequel" and "Book 0·1", Hell Breaks Loose, would release in April 2023.
+In October 2022, Landy announced via YouTube livestream that a "one-off prequel" and "Book 0·1", Hell Breaks Loose, would release in March 2023.